-During the internship, students must fulfill ALL requirements and complete specified forms and assignments outlined in the TEM Internship Manual, as well as ALL additional directions provided by Supervisors and the Internship Coordinator, in order to be evaluated and receive a grade for their internship.
-These include:
+During the internship, students must fulfill ALL requirements and complete ALL required forms and assignments outlined in the TEM Internship Manual, as well as follow ALL additional directions provided by University Supervisors and the Internship Coordinator, in order to be evaluated and receive a passing grade for their internship.
+These include, but are not limited to:

-- Attending mandatory internship seminars and meetings; - Working full-time at an approved agency for a minimum of 400 hours of professional practice over a period of 10 to 12 consecutive weeks, for no less than 30 hours per week, and no more than 40 hours per week; - Completing Weekly Progress Reports (Internship Manual Appendix 6); - Submitting signed copies of the Midpoint and Final Internship Performance Assessment Forms completed by the Site Supervisor after discussion with, and agreement by the intern (Internship Manual Appendix 7); - Developing and completing a Special Project in cooperation with their Site Supervisor, and with the prior approval of the University Supervisor.
-The intent is to provide the agency and/or its clientele with a tangible and useful finished resource or service.
-The project provides the intern with an opportunity to demonstrate and improve their problem solving and communication skills.
-The project should be realistically and reasonably 'doable' and be of interest to the intern.
-Work on the special project should be considered part of an intern's hours and is to be completed in incremental stages throughout their internship (Internship Manual Appendix 8); - Meeting with their Site Supervisor and the University Supervisor during a routine site visit at their placement agency.
-Alternative arrangements are made for those interns based outside the Washington, D.C. metropolitan area (see Internship Manual); - Presenting an overview of their internship site work experience and special project at a mandatory closing panel session that must be attended by all interns, University Supervisor(s), the Internship Coordinator, TEM Faculty, and students.
-Other arrangements may be made if the placement site is located outside the Washington D.C. metropolitan area (see Internship Manual Appendix 9 for Presentation Guidelines); - Submitting a complete and professionally put together Internship Portfolio which encapsulates the cumulative experience of their internship in a three-ring binder (see Internship Manual Appendix 10 for Portfolio Guidelines); and - Ensuring that they stay in constant communication with their University Supervisor by regularly checking their George Mason University e-mail accounts and Blackboard.
+- 1. Attending ALL mandatory internship seminars and meetings; - 2.
+Working full-time at an approved site for a minimum of 400 hours of professional practice over a period of 10-12 weeks, for no less than 30 hour per week, and no more than 40 hours per week; - 3.
+Completing Weekly Progress Reports, which are due no later than the Monday following the week in review (Internship Manual Appendix 6); - 4.
+Developing and completing a Special Project in cooperation with their Site Supervisor, and with the prior approval of the University Supervisor, no later than the 100th hour. - O The intent is to provide the site and/or its clientele with a tangible and useful finished resource, product, or service.
+The project must also provide the intern with an opportunity to demonstrate and improve their problem solving and communication skills.
+The project should be achievable, be of interest to the intern, and be of benefit to the site.
+Work on the special project should be considered part of an intern's hours and is to be completed in incremental stages throughout their internship (See Internship Manual Appendix 8 for detailed instructions); - 5.
+Submitting a signed copy of the Midpoint Internship Performance Assessment Form completed by the Site Supervisor, after he/she has discussed it with the intern and it has been signed by both the site supervisor and the intern, immediately after 200 hours have been completed (Internship Manual Appendix 7); - 6.
+Meeting with their Site Supervisor and the University Supervisor during a mandatory site visit at their site, immediately after 200 hours have been completed AND the Midpoint Evaluation has been submitted.
+Alternative arrangements will be made for interns based outside the Washington, D.C.
+Metropolitan Area; - 7.
+Presenting (using PowerPoint slides) an overview of their internship experience and special project at a mandatory closing panel session that must be attended by all interns, with University Supervisor(s), the Internship Coordinator, TEM Faculty, and students in attendance.
+Other arrangements will need to be made if the placement site is located outside the Washington D.C.
+Metropolitan Area (see Internship Manual Appendix 9 for presentation guidelines); - 8.
+Submitting a complete and professionally assembled Internship Portfolio, which showcases the cumulative experience of their internship in a three-ring binder (see Internship Manual Appendix 10 for detailed portfolio guidelines);